natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/assault.md

 + Gain 2 feat points.
 + Add all the characteristics of Basic Assault Loadout to any Loadout he or she wears.

+---

+## Tactical Offensive Corp (CA)

+Gain one of the A0 and A2 perks from Tac.
+Sup.
+Doctrine.

+---

+## Mechanized Assault Corp (CA)

+All mechs now gain bonuses of Infantry only perks from Assault.

+---

+## Tank Hunter Corp (CA)

+Point Man Loadout can now carry launches at the cost of using 3 holsters.